 Five Reel Limit: A library may have 5 reels of microfilm in its possession at any given time.

 Six Week Loan: The due date for films is six weeks from the date sent.
 The due date for a loan cannot be extended, but film may be reordered after the original loan is returned.
 We will ship microfilm by first class mail for more rapid service if the patron will guarantee postage reimbursement.

-Insurance: Replacement costs for a damaged or lost microfilm reel is approximately $100.
-For the protection of the borrowing library, we request that the borrowing library insure our film for $100 per reel for return shipment.
+Insurance: Replacement costs for a damaged or lost microfilm reel is $150, plus $10 service fee.
+For the protection of the borrowing library, we request that the borrowing library insure our film for $150 per reel for return shipment.